Supervising and Placing Children with Special Health Care Needs

 2. If the child exhibits special health care needs, consult with the Public Health Nurse (PHN) and determine if a joint home visit with the PHN is necessary.

 1. Collect information from the parent(s) on the child’s condition using Family Background #1.
-Identify the medical services that he/she has already utilized.
+Identify the medical services that they have already utilized.

 2. Obtain the signed DCFS 179, Parental Consent and Authorization for Medical Care and Release of Education Records, or DCFS 179-PHI, Authorization for Disclosure of Child's Protected Health Information from the parent(s).